Thursday, August 13, 2009

 A few days ago, Giulio sent me history's best on-screen bilingual interview.
 I've now watched it 25 times and feel a need to share with all you Spanish speakers:

-What makes this interview is the confidence and authority with which the interviewer totally BS's her way through all translated responses.
-She could be saying that the sky is fuscia and that clouds are made of cotton candy, but her body language and intonations suggest she just returned from Harvard's campus where she completed a two-week long fact-checking mission to substantiate her claim.
+What makes this interview is the confidence and authority with which the interviewer BS's her way through all translated responses.
+She could be saying that the sky is fuscia, and clouds are made of cotton candy; but her body language and intonations suggest she just returned from Harvard's campus, where she completed a two-week long fact-checking mission to substantiate her claim.
+I have no doubt she will be successful, if not annoying, in life because of that.

 Upon being asked, "What is your favorite part of Venezuela?" the musician responds: